Trust Developers

 Create a UI that Is mobile-friendly

-It can’t be forgotten that Trust Wallet is accessed by two groups of people: those using the app on Android and those using an iOS device.
+It can’t be forgotten that Trust Wallet is accessed by two groups of people: those using the app on and those using an iOS device.
 Your project must be developed to have a mobile-friendly UI as the Trust Wallet inbuilt browser is the primary point of access for the majority of our users.

 iOS users require the latest build from Apple App Store.
 UI/UX design needs to also be considered in your mobile design to provide the best in-wallet experience.